 While I would never pick on anyone who is defenseless in real life, I really have no choice but to be the asshole when it comes to the slow kids of the Horror world.

 Amber Alert might be the worst movie I've seen all year, and that's saying a lot.

-The premise of this movie is a truly great one, and done well, could make for one hell of a FF flick.
-As it stands, this movie is not much more than frustrating.
+The premise of this movie is a truly great one, and if done well, it could make for one hell of a FF flick.
+As it stands though, this movie is little more than frustrating and horrible.

 |How fun are they?|

 |This movie should have been called Screaming Alert.|

 |Dude, move on.|

 Then it ends, like every other FF flick seems to end, and we breathe a sigh of relief.

 |OMG I found him on the Google!|